KL0010/POS_IMS/README.md

 <b>Point of Sale (POS) and Inventory Management System (IMS)</b> is a .NET 8.0 Core web API and console application.</b>. <br />
 AI/ML is used for regression analysis in customer behaviour predictions.
 <br/>
-Blockchain technology used for smart contracts and to protect assets ownership.
+Blockchain technology is used for smart contracts and to protect assets ownership.
 <h4>System is designed for producers of blended products to keep track of Blends and Ingredients.</h4>
 Documentation will be available after basic functionalities are rolled out.</br />
 The POS application uses Angular to render the UI.<br /><br />